Coffman Street Busway Project

 I'm happy to see infrastructure projects that have a priority focus on transit and human beings instead of only cars.
 My question is about the bike lanes- I live in South Longmont and would love to make use of Main Street facilities, but there is no good bicycle connection to get across Ken Pratt Blvd.
 Are there any plans to increase pedestrian and cyclist connectivity across Ken Pratt?

-Abigail Gibbons asked over 2 years ago
+Abigail Gibbons asked about 3 years ago

 Hi Abigail - thanks for your interest in the Coffman Street Busway Project!